WinterMuting/analIT/README.md

 # analIT
  "We did it.
-We're not brainless anymore."
+We're not brainless anymore!" - just wait for it Resources for Udacity Analytics